 What is the story you’re telling yourself?

-Corporate life can be good — and still not right anymore.
+Corporate life can be good — and still not right for me anymore.
 A reflection on comfort, clarity, and the quiet pull toward building something of your own.

 Thinking about what’s next?